Talentech/EvaluationApi/docs/custom-fields.md

 In addition to these there are type-specific properties.

+The array of custom fields is _ordered_, that means that the content is displayed in order of its index, and this allows creating sections and subsections of content.
+See the [full example](#full-example).

 ## Select list
-The select list is well suited for showing single choices in the ATS.
+The select list is well suited for showing single choices in the ATS. o

-It contains a single extra property, `Options`, an array consisting of `Option` types.
-An `Option` has an `Id` property and a `Label` property used for the same purposes as described above.
+It contains a single extra property, `options`, an array consisting of `Option`s.
+An `Option` has an `id` property and a `label` property used for the same purposes as described above.

-The type property should have the value "select".
+The type property should have the value `"select"`.

 ```jsonc
 {